joaoazevedo/zkBootcamp/hw6/exercises/contracts/erc20/README.md

 Implement function `faucet()` that will mint specified amount to the caller.

-As tokens are (potentially) valuable, cap the maximum amount to be minted and transfered per invocation to 10,000.
+As tokens are (potentially) valuable, cap the maximum amount to be minted and transferred per invocation to 10,000.

 #### Burn haircut

 Sometimes tokens need to be burned, but there is no reason not to keep some as the contract deployer.

-Implement a funcion `burn()` that will:
+Implement a function `burn()` that will:

 - take 10% of the amount to be burned and send it to the address of the deployer/admin
 - burn the rest